-Saudi Arabia is one of the few countries in the world with no personal income tax, although it does have a 10% social security tax and indirect taxes of 15%.
-Yet, even this oil-rich country has struggled in 2020.
-Falling oil revenues forced the nation to implement a 5% value-added tax in 2018, and the economic upheaval triggered by the coronavirus pandemic triggered a tripling of that tax in 2020, to 15%.
-If things continue to get worse, the Kingdom may see its tax revenue rise to more than the current 8.93% of GDP.
+Saudi Arabia is one of the few countries in the world with no personal income tax, although it does have a 10% social security tax and indirect taxes of 20%.
+Yet, even this oil-rich country has struggled during the pandemic.
+Falling oil revenues forced the nation to implement a value-added tax that went up to 15%.
+If things continue to get worse, the Kingdom may see its tax revenue rise to more than the current 8.6% of GDP.

-Argentina has a top personal income tax rate of 35%, with indirect taxes standing at a high 21%.
-Taxes as a percentage of GDP, however, sit at a low 8.04%.
+Argentina has a top personal income tax rate of 35%, with Social Security taxes at 17%.
+Taxes as a percentage of GDP, however, sit at a low 10.9%.
 Argentina has one of the biggest economies in Latin America, relying on vast energy and agriculture resources as primary contributors.
-However, the economy is currently struggling to pull out of crisis mode.
-After struggling for two years with strong economic weakness, the COVID-19 pandemic has dealt another blow.
-In the second quarter of 2020, Argentina’s GDP shrank by an astonishing 16.2%, the biggest retraction in the nation’s history.

-Ethiopia has a 35% top personal income tax rate, but overall tax revenues comprise just 6.66% of GDP.
+Ethiopia has a 35% top personal income tax rate, but overall tax revenues comprise just 6.2% [x] of GDP.
 Although Ethiopia is regularly mentioned as one of the world’s most impoverished nations — which it still remains — the country has some of the highest income equality in the world.
-Ethiopian poverty is also making major strides, with the poverty rate falling from 44% in 2000 to 24% by 2016.
 The Ethiopian economy has also been growing sharply for years.
 The state is actively engaged in Ethiopia’s economy, pumping money into it via infrastructure and other projects.

 For a low-tax country, Myanmar has a relatively high top personal tax rate of 25%.
-However, employee social security tax rates are just 2%, and tax revenue as a percentage of GDP is a meager 5.81%.
+However, employee social security tax rates are just 2%, and tax revenue as a percentage of GDP is a meager 6.4%.
 Formerly known as Burma, the country is still struggling to free itself of its authoritarian past, with its first free elections only held in 2015.
-The coronavirus pandemic has hit the country hard, but prior to the outbreak the country was expected to post economic growth of 6.3% over fiscal year 2019-20.

 1. United Arab Emirates

 The United Arab Emirates is at the top of this list for one good reason: The country enforces neither a personal nor a corporate income tax.
 This is due in no small part to the immense oil and gas revenues generated by the country.
-The country did enact a 5% value-added tax in 2018 for the first time, which generated Dh 25 billion, equivalent to about $7.3 billion USD at today’s exchange rates.
-Overall, tax revenues accounted for just 0.96% of the UAE economy.
+The country did enact a 5% value-added tax in 2018 for the first time, which remains in effect.
+Overall, tax revenues accounted for just 0.7% of the UAE economy.

 Countries With Lowest Taxes

 Like all statistics, the results can vary based on how you interpret them.
-Some of the countries on this list, like the United Arab Emirates, have low taxes across the board, with neither personal nor income taxes.
-Others may have high individual tax rates but still have low tax revenues as a percentage of their GDP, in part due to the size of their economies.
+Some countries on this list, like the United Arab Emirates, have low taxes, with neither personal nor income taxes.
+Others may have high individual tax rates but still have low tax revenues as a percentage of their GDP, partly due to the size of their economies.
 While Americans paying the top 37% tax rate may find it high, it’s not near the highest rate in the world, and rates on lower-earning taxpayers are significantly lower.
-However you slice it, the bottom line is that many more countries in the world are more tax-unfriendly than the United States.
+However you slice it, the bottom line is that many more countries worldwide are more tax-unfriendly than the United States.

-Methodology: GOBankingRates ranked the most and least tax-friendly countries using the most recent available data from The World Bank on tax revenue as a percentage of GDP.
+GOBankingRates ranked the most and least tax-friendly countries using the most recent available data from The World Bank on tax revenue as a percentage of GDP.
 The most tax-friendly countries are those with the lowest tax revenue compared to GDP and the least tax-friendly are those with the highest.
-Countries for which the most recent available data was from 2017 or earlier, countries with a population of less than 500,000, and countries which are currently experiencing civil unrest or war which could interfere with reporting were excluded from the list.
-For supplemental data, GOBankingRates also provided the highest 2020 tax rate in each country for individual income tax, indirect tax, and employee social security contributions tax from KPMG.
-All data was gathered on and up to date as of Jan.
-5, 2021.
+Countries for which the most recent available data was from 2019 or earlier, countries with a population of less than 500,000, and countries which are currently experiencing civil unrest or war which could interfere with reporting were excluded from the list.
+For supplemental data, GOBankingRates also provided the highest 2022 tax rate in each country for individual income tax, indirect tax, and employee social security contributions tax from KPMG.
+All data was gathered on and up to date as of March 29, 2023.